Distilling Diversity and Control in Diffusion Models: Control Distillation

 \subsection{Results}

-To quantify transfer effectiveness, we evaluate control mechanisms both qualitatively and quantitatively.
-Figure~\ref{fig:transfer} shows qualitative examples of how concept representations can be transferred seamlessly from base model to distilled models.
-For example, the ``comical big eyes'' slider trained on SDXL controls Turbo's generations, despite latter being a distilled model requiring 1-4 steps compared to SDXL's 20-100.
+Our experiments reveal surprising evidence that contradicts our initial hypothesis.
+Figure~\ref{fig:transfer} demonstrates seamless transfer of control mechanisms across model variants.
+For example, a "comical big eyes" slider trained on SDXL effectively controls SDXL-Turbo's generations, despite Turbo requiring only 1-4 steps compared to SDXL's 20-100 steps.

-Table~\ref{tab:clip_similarity} presents quantitative results showing CLIP scores~\cite{hessel2021clipscore} for various attributes.
-The transfer effectiveness remains consistently high across all tested combinations, confirming our hypothesis that concept representations are preserved during distillation.
-We show more experiments for the Distillation$\rightarrow$Base evidence in Appendix.
+Table~\ref{tab:clip_similarity} quantifies this compatibility through CLIP scores~\cite{hessel2021clipscore}.
+Transfer effectiveness remains consistently high across all tested combinations, with positive score changes indicating successful attribute manipulation.
+While absolute scores vary due to different guidance scales across models, the consistent positive changes confirm that concept representations are preserved during distillation.
+We show more experiments for the Distillation$\rightarrow$Base evidence in Appendix~\ref{sec:reverse}.

-This representational compatibility raises an intriguing question: \textit{if concept representations are preserved during distillation, why do distilled models exhibit reduced diversity?}.
-To analyze this question, we introduce a visualization technique to better understand diffusion generation in the next section.